 It is crucial to say that everyone can experience trauma from any stressful, distressing or frightening event.
 There is no age limit, and sometimes it can take time to notice the effects that a traumatic event has left.
 We are also all different and react and cope with things differently.
 There is no right or wrong response to a traumatic event, and what can cause problems to one may not be traumatic to another.
 After experiencing a traumatic event, our brain tries to process what has happened and make sense of it.
 Our feelings and responses can change over time.
 However, if your symptoms persist even after four weeks, then it is a good idea to talk to a trained therapist.

 According to PTSD UK, around 50% of people experience trauma at some stage in their life.
 And approximately 20% of them will develop PTSD.
-Although we don’t know why this happens to some people, certain factors may make you more vulnerable to develop PTSD, according to Mind.
+Although we don’t know why this happens to some people, certain factors may make you more vulnerable to developing PTSD, according to Mind.

 - previous experience of mental health problems